What is a trigger point?

 Trigger points can manifest themselves in still many other ways.
 Most of the ailments mentioned on my page Mobilising massage can be caused by trigger points.
 For further information I refer to the links in the last section of this page.

-Although it is impossible to tell in advance if a certain condition is really caused by trigger points, it is always worthwile to try trigger point therapy, provided there is no indication of a serious injury or disease which would require immediate medical intervention: A trigger point treatment is reasonabley priced, safe and without adverse effects.
+Via the nervous system, trigger points can in principle influence every bodily function, but that does not mean that every symptom or disease is always called by trigger points.
+Nevertheless, it is always worthwhile to try out trigger point therapy, provided there is no indication of a serious injury or disease that would require immediate medical intervention: A trigger point treatment carried out by a professional is affordable, safe and without adverse side effects.

 Treatment of trigger points

-If a trigger point causes pain or other annoying symptoms, it makes sense to treat it.
-Generally, when a client comes to a therapist, the trigger points will have spread already as a long chain over the body.
+The cause of a trigger point can also be another trigger point.
+When a client comes to a therapist, the trigger points usually have spread already in a long chain across the body.
 Treatment of a single trigger point in the chain makes no sense.
 Without treatment of the whole chain, the trigger point will return in no time.

 Further information on triggerpoints